aws-samples/glue-enrich-cost-and-usage/Readme.md

 This approach demonstrates the power/utility of Glue Jobs and Python Shell Scripts for ETL, but it's not the only way to solve this problem.
 It's worth highlighting a few alternatives to using this script:
 1. With the launch of [Cost Categories](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/create-cost-categories.html) it is now possible achieve similar capabilities, as the cost categories and values are also included in CUR reports.
 This approach also has the added benefit of working in Cost Explorer.
 However, you may already have Organizational accounts tags and prefer using that to manage account metadata.
 2. Instead of using a Python Shell job to join the account tags data with the CUR data, you could instead use a job to extract the account tags from the Organizations API and put them into a separate file in S3, then create an "account_tags" table in Glue.
 You could then use this table in Athena to perform a JOIN on "account_tags" and your CUR data table (assuming you've already created it separately).
 You would update the "account_tags" table on a schedule to get the latest tags.

-3. Using the same method as #2, you could use a CREATE TABLE AS SELECT (CTAS) statement in ATHENA to generate a modified CUR table with the JOINed "Account_Tags" table and CUR table.
+    **Note**: The Python Shell job creates a table with this data in the Glue data catalog that could be reused.
-4. It is also possible to use an external reporting/BI tool, such as QuickSight, to merge the account tags with CUR data
+3. It is also possible to use an external reporting/BI tool, such as QuickSight, to merge the account tags with CUR data

 ## Possible future enhancements